Love, Loss, Hope, Repeat

 Love, Loss, Hope, Repeat is an album by the band Carbon Leaf on the Vanguard Records label.
 Recording for the album started in 2004 and it was released on September 12, 2006.

+Note: Carbon Leaf re-recorded this album under their Constant Ivy label and called it "Love Loss Hope Repeat Reneaux" in 2015.
+In the re-recording, "Learn to Fly" was listed as "Dirty Bird (Learn to Fly)".